The Best World Atlases in 2025

 The World Atlas of Honey

-A beautifully illustrated global survey of honey, this atlas showcases the diversity of honey from hive to jar.
-Authored by C. Marina Marchese, a renowned honey expert and founder of the American Honey Tasting Society, it profiles 80+ countries and their unique botanical sources of honey.
+A beautifully illustrated global overview of honey, this atlas takes readers on the journey from hive to jar of the many varieties of honey.
+Authored by C. Marina Marchese, founder of the American Honey Tasting Society and a premier expert on honey, it features 80+ countries and their unique botanical nectar sources for honey.
 The book explores the global history of honey production, from ancient beekeepers to modern harvests, and celebrates the exceptional range of flavors influenced by terroir—the environment in which honey is produced.
 It also includes methods used by honey sommeliers to taste and evaluate honey, making it a perfect guide for both enthusiasts and professionals.

 Review: 4.8/5